Virtual Machines - Hikube

 A sovereign infrastructure

-For Swiss and European companies, hosting their data with an American hyperscaler exposes them to real jurisdictional risks.
-Hikube offers a high-performance alternative, without compromising sovereignty.
+For Swiss and European companies, hosting their data with a US hyperscaler creates real jurisdictional risks.
+Hikube offers a high-performance alternative with no compromise on sovereignty.

-In the face of the US Cloud Act and RGPD and nLPD compliance requirements, hosting your VMs in Switzerland is no longer a luxury, it's a necessity for companies handling sensitive data.
-Your data remains under Swiss jurisdiction, one of the most protective in the world.
+Faced with the US Cloud Act and GDPR and nFADP compliance requirements, hosting your VMs in Switzerland is no longer a luxury, it's a necessity for any company handling sensitive data.
+Your data stays under Swiss jurisdiction, one of the most protective in the world.

-Triple replication on 3 independent sites (Gland, Lucerne, Geneva) guarantees continuity of service even in the event of failure of a complete datacenter, without any manual intervention on your part.
+Triple replication across 3 independent sites (Gland, Lucerne, Geneva) guarantees service continuity even if an entire data centre fails.With no manual intervention on your side.

-A credible alternative to AWS, Azure and GCP for workloads requiring data sovereignty, regulatory compliance or independence from US suppliers.
+A credible alternative to AWS, Azure and GCP for workloads that require data sovereignty, regulatory compliance or independence from US providers.

 Frame 11509